Become a Certified Public Manager with Ball State's accredited program.

 Kayla Arnold, C.P.M., M.P.A.

-Kayla Arnold serves as Director of Communications for the City of Westfield, Indiana, where she leads an award-winning team responsible for all internal and external communications.
-Personally selected by the Mayor, she oversees media relations, crisis communications, digital strategy, and community engagement efforts that reach tens of thousands of residents.
-Under her leadership, the department has earned multiple national and international awards, while significantly expanding audience reach and strengthening public trust.
-Kayla also serves as a trusted advisor to city leadership, helping guide messaging around major initiatives, infrastructure investment, and community development in one of Indiana’s fastest-growing cities.
-In addition to her municipal leadership, Kayla is committed to developing the next generation of public servants.
-She presents at conferences across Indiana, sharing best practices in government communications.
-A graduate of the Purdue Global Master of Public Administration program, the Indiana Certified Public Manager program, and the Hamilton County Leadership Academy, she is deeply engaged in advancing her profession statewide.
-Fun Fact: Kayla and her husband have been on a dozen cruises, and their next one is already on the books (to Alaska)!
+Kayla Arnold serves as Director of Communications for the City of Westfield, IN, where she leads an award-winning team responsible for all internal and external communications: media relations, crisis communications, digital strategy, and community engagement efforts.
+Personally selected by the mayor, Kayla guides messaging around major initiatives, infrastructure investment, and community development.
+She is a graduate of the Purdue Global MPA program, Hamilton County Leadership Academy, and Indiana CPM Program for which she was welcomed back to teach beginning in Summer of 2025.
+Fun Fact: Kayla and her husband have been on a dozen cruises; their next one is already on the books (to Alaska)!

 "...it allows me to glean ideas that I can take back and put into practice to become a more efficient, high-performing unit of government, to give the taxpayers, which is our customers, a return on investment.